 Without an immune system, we would have no way to fight harmful invaders that enter our bodies from the outside or harmful changes that occur inside our bodies.

-Spirulina as Immunomodulator
+Raw Living Spirulina as Immunomodulator

-In another study done on humans by Mao et al. (2000), Spirulina has marked immunomodulatory effects.
-They showed that there was a significant increase in IL-1β, IL-4, and interferon (IFN)-γ production by PBMCs by almost 2.0, 3.3, and 13.6 times basal levels.
+In another study done on humans by Mao et al. (2000), Spirulina had marked immunomodulatory effects.
+They showed a significant increase in IL-1β, IL-4, and interferon (IFN)-γ production by PBMCs by almost 2.0, 3.3, and 13.6 times basal levels.
 Together, increases in these cytokines suggest that Spirulina is a strong proponent for protecting against intracellular pathogens and parasites and can potentially increase the expression of agents that stimulate inflammation, which also helps to protect the body against infectious and potentially harmful micro-organisms.

-An in vivo study showed that when mice suffering from systemic candidiasis and breast cancer were treated with Spirulina for 3 days, the expression of genes encoding IL-4 and IL-10 was significantly reduced, whereas that of genes encoding IL-17, TNF-α, and IFN-γ was markedly increased (Shokri et al. 2014).
+An in vivo study showed that when mice suffering from systemic candidiasis and breast cancer were treated with Spirulina for three days, the expression of genes encoding IL-4 and IL-10 was significantly reduced, whereas that of genes encoding IL-17, TNF-α, and IFN-γ was markedly increased (Shokri et al. 2014).

 In another study, Chen et al. (2014) examined puriﬁed phycocyanin from Spirulina using power plant ﬂue gas.
-The immunomodulatory activity of the puriﬁed molecule was then examined using the murine macrophage cell line, J774A.
+The immunomodulatory activity of the puriﬁed molecule was then analyzed using the murine macrophage cell line, J774A.
 They found that phycocyanin increased the secretion of TNF-α, IL-1β, and IL-6 by J774A cells, along with the expression of IL-1β and COX-2 proteins.
 In addition, both Spirulina and phycocyanin inhibited the expression of inﬂammation-related genes by lipopolysaccharide (LPS)-stimulated BV-2 microglial cells.

-Taken together, data from the studies reviewed in this section show that Spirulina and its active compound, phycocyanin, show immunomodulatory activity.
+Data from the studies reviewed in this section show that Spirulina and its active compound, phycocyanin, show immunomodulatory activity.
 Both stimulate the production of antibodies and up-or downregulate the expression of genes encoding IL-1β, IL-2, IL-4, IL-6, IL-10, IFN-γ, IL-17, and TNF-α.
 In addition, it may be that the reported tumoricidal effects of Spirulina are mediated indirectly via increased production of TNF-α and IFN-γ.
 Although Spirulina appears to ameliorate immunosenescence in older subjects, further human studies with larger cohorts are needed to support this conclusion.

-To evaluate the effects of Spirulina on the immune system, the UC Davis immunologists collected blood samples from 12 healthy volunteers, separating out the peripheral blood mononuclear cells.
+To evaluate the effects of Spirulina on the immune system, the UC Davis immunologists collected blood samples from 12 healthy volunteers, separating the peripheral blood mononuclear cells.
 These cells, which include macrophages, monocytes, and lymphocytes, including B and T cells, work as a team to mount an immune response.
 “People have used Spirulina throughout history says Judy Van de Water, associate professor of rheumatology, allergy, and clinical immunology at UC Davis.
 “Through research, we are learning exactly how this superfood improves immune system function and how it is a beneficial addition to our diet.”